jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 `< TODO: Update the remark below.
 Another solution is to actually do all 'the work' in the constructor, instead of having a separate Execute method, which you could also document in the alternatives above. >`

-(Validation framework uses this anti-pattern however, because there is too much danger that someone forgets to call Execute.
+(`JJ.Framework.Validation` uses this anti-pattern however, because there is too much danger that someone forgets to call Execute.
 It uses a trick to be able to initialize the members anyway, but it is quite dirty.)

 ### Cross-Referencing (👎)